Dragon Quest: The Adventure of Dai: Video games

 During Jump Festa '20, a video game based on the series has been announced.

-Dragon Quest: The Adventure of Dai - Xross Blade, an arcade game with collectible trading cards was released in Japanese arcades on October 22, 2020.Dragon Quest The Adventure of Dai: A Hero’s Bonds, a smartphone RPG for iOS/Android was released worldwide on September 28, 2021.
-Dragon Quest: The Adventure of Dai - Infinity Strash, an action RPG for an unannounced console is in development.
+Dragon Quest: The Adventure of Dai – Xross Blade, an arcade game with collectible trading cards, was released in Japanese arcades on October 22, 2020, and closed on March 31, 2024.

+Dragon Quest: The Adventure of Dai – A Hero's Bonds, a smartphone RPG for iOS/Android, was released worldwide on September 28, 2021, and was closed on April 26, 2023.

+Infinity Strash: Dragon Quest – The Adventure of Dai, an action RPG for PlayStation 5, PlayStation 4, Xbox Series X/S, Nintendo Switch and PC via Steam, was released worldwide on September 28, 2023.

 Dai appears as a playable character in the 2019 video game Jump Force, marking the first appearance of a Dragon Quest character in a Weekly Shōnen Jump crossover game.